LBPHacker/R216/manual.md

   operation is set, unset otherwise;
 * the carry flag is set if the operation produces a carry, unset otherwise (what producing a carry means depends on the operation);
-* the overflow flag is set if the operation results in a signed overflow, unset otherwise (again, what this means depends on the operation).
+* the overflow flag is set if the operation results in an overflow, unset otherwise (again, what this means depends on the operation).

 Operations that don't explicitly state what producing a carry or an overflow